Odn07/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. 14-findthatword - Displays lines containing the pattern "root" from the file /etc/passwd.
 16. 15-countthatword - Displays the number of lines that contain the pattern "bin" in the /etc/passwd.
 17. 16-whatsnext - Display lines containing the pattern "root" and three lines after them.
+18. 19-AZ - Replace all characters A and c from input to Z and e respectively.